iperson/tn_docs/docs/getting_started.md

 ### Installation

+- Make sure to have Blender 2.91 or above installed, you can get it [here](www.blender.org)

 - Download Terrain Nodes add-on zip file ( **DO NOT UNZIP** )

 - Open Blender and go to **Edit** > **Preferences** > **Install** navigate to where you have downloaded Terrain Nodes